LorianSchweikert/DeNovo_Transcriptome/trim-seqs.md

 ### This code is for trimming the raw PE reads from Illumina sequencing of L. maximus skin and retina.
-Reads from skin and retinal tissues were trimmed in two seperate scripts.
+Reads from skin and retinal tissues were trimmed using two seperate scripts.

 ```bash
 #Move into the appropriate folder